 Screening and Health Checks

 Fingertips presents data on the percentage uptake of the infant hearing screening test.
-Almost all newborn babies in Hull had their hearing screening test in 2021/22 (99.8%) which was the higher than England (98.7%) and among the highest across the Yorkshire and Humber region.
+Almost all newborn babies in Hull had their hearing screening test in 2022/23 (99.1%) which was the higher than England (98.5%) and the Yorkshire and Humber region (98.2%).

 Compared with benchmark

 The rates have been consistently high in Hull, and remained unchanged between 2019/20 and 2020/21 when the percentage had the potential to be influenced by the COVID-19 pandemic.
-The percentages decreased for England and the region between 2018/19 and 2020/21.
+Whilst the percentage screened decreased in Hull between 2021/22 and 2022/23, the uptake rate in Hull at 99.1% is higher or the same as the uptake rates for England and the region over the entire period 2013/14 to 2022/23.

 Compared with benchmark